linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

 ## Odoo 11 Setup

-In this section you will configure your Odoo 11 web application to work with Nginx Reverse Proxy and PostgreSQL database backend.
-The procedure is similar to the one used in our guide: [Install Odoo 10 on Ubuntu 16.04](https://linode.com/docs/websites/cms/install-odoo-10-on-ubuntu-16-04/) but some important differences are in place.
+In this section you will configure your Odoo 11 web application to work with the PostgreSQL database backend.

 ### Create Odoo User